 The Snow Leopard Trust (www.snowleopard.org) is the oldest and largest organization focused on the conservation of snow leopards and their high mountain ecosystems.
 Out of our headquarters in Seattle, we partner with and support field teams in five countries: Mongolia, China, India, Pakistan, and Kyrgyzstan.
 We also collaborate with governments of all 12 snow leopard range countries via the Global Snow Leopard and Ecosystem Protection Program (GSLEP) (www.globalsnowleopard.org).

 The Snow Leopard Trust operates under a $2+ million dollar annual budget, of which roughly 30% of funding comes from grants, both private and public.
-At any time, the Snow Leopard Trust can receive funds directly or in partnership from entities including (but not limited to) U.S. Fish and Wildlife Service, UNDP, and USAID.
-The Snow Leopard Trust is hiring for a full-time Grants Manager who will report to the Director of Development and directly oversee government/ intergovernmental grants.
+At any time, the Snow Leopard Trust can receive funds directly or in partnership from entities including (but not limited to) foundations, government departments such as USAID and the U.S. Fish and Wildlife Service, and multilateral agencies such as various arms of the UN.

 The Grants Manager key responsibilities are to:

-- Oversee government/intergovernmental grants (program management, goal fulfillment, spending, reporting).
+management, goal fulfillment, contracts and compliance, spending, reporting).

 GRANTS MANAGEMENT: 60%

 ● Oversee goal/objective fulfillment, track spending, and produce reports, as appropriate on a grant-by-grant

 o Keep track of grant goals and objectives and coordinate with Science team to ensure their

 ▪ Help keep field staff updated on responsibilities and help track progress.